St. Louis Community College

 Marci Alboher has been rethinking the world of work since she created the popular Shifting Careers column for The New York Times.
 Now a vice president at Encore.org, Alboher recently chatted with The Allstate Blog about encore careers.

-In 2011, program and policy leaders, researchers, employers and innovators came together to form the Greater Boston Encore Action Network to advance the encore movement in the Boston area.
+In Boston, encore program and policy leaders, researchers, employers and innovators have come together to form the Encore Boston Network (formerly called G-BEAN or Greater Boston Encore Action Network) to advance the encore movement in the region.

 The notion of encore careers (the term was made popular by Marc Freedman, head of Civic Ventures / Encore.org) has been percolating now for some time.
 But several factors today are prompting more people to pursue such jobs: undersize nest eggs, increased longevity, a desire to tackle society's ills and, in many cases, an urge to find a different kind of life.